Table of Contents

 Azure Quick Start

-3. Spin up a VM with Kadena’s Kuro Image with the requirements specified in VM Requirements.
+. - Spin up a VM with Kadena’s Kuro Image with the requirements specified in VM Requirements.
 This will serve as the Ansible monitor VM.

-6. SSH into the monitor instance using ssh-agent forwarding: ssh -A <admin-user>@<vm-public-ip>.
-The <admin-user> is ubuntu.
-This facilitates the Ansible monitor’s task of managing different VMs by having access to their key pair.
+.
+This facilitates the Ansible monitor’s task of managing different VMs by having access to their key pair. - Once logged into the monitor VM, locate the directory

-8. Grant Ansible the ability to make API calls to Azure on your behalf.
+. - Grant Ansible the ability to make API calls to Azure on your behalf.
 You can simply log in with the following command:

 az login